jasonkenney/Ikezu-ishi-brokd/character-creation.md

 # Creating Your Character

-<i>A man is a castle, a man is a stone wall, a man is a moat, mercy is your friend, revenge is your enemy.
+<i>A man is a castle, a man is a stone wall, a man is a moat, mercy is your friend, revenge is your enemy.</i>

-<em>- Takeda Shingen</em></i>
+<em>- Takeda Shingen</em>

 ## Roll Attributes